 Further information and useful documents

 This article is part of a series that offers advice on purchasing a horse.
-You might be interested in reading about buying a horse through a private sale as many of the tips in that guide apply to buying a pony for a child.
+You might be interested in reading about buying a horse through a private sale or buying one at auction as many of the tips in those guides apply to buying a pony for a child.

 We cannot overemphasise the importance of recording a sale with a good contract.
 You should look at our collection of agreements, which provide an inexpensive way of obtaining some protection from buying a horse or pony with undisclosed problems.

 Please note that the information provided on this page:

 - Does not provide a complete or authoritative statement of the law;

 - Does not constitute legal advice by Net Lawman;